intel/iot-js-api/api/board/pwm.md

 The PWM API supports writing analog values to pins using Pulse Width Modulation.
 Usually PWM is used for controlling LEDs, fans, vibration, etc.

 PWM is characterized by a repeating digital signal of given pulse width (duration for value 1 in normal polarity and for value 0 in reverse polarity) and a total duration of the signal (period).
 Also, PWM is characterized by a duty cycle that is the ratio between the pulse width and the total signal period.
-For instance, a LED that is driven with a PWM signal with 50% duty cycle will be approximately half bright.
+For instance, a LED that is driven with a PWM signal with 50% duty cycle will be approximately half-bright.

 The term 'channel' is used to refer to the fact that PWM controller hardware has multiple channels, but they are exposed as output pins.
 In this API the value of a channel is the numeric index of a PWM pin relative to the controller.